-Species Status Edible crab (Cancer pagurus) Edible crabs are found between the shoreline and to depths in excess of 100m.
-In 2012 when LPUE (kg per creel) was found at its lowest level in the 15 year time series management measures introduced included a total creel limit and no new licences introduced.
+Species Status Brown crab (Cancer pagurus) Brown crabs are found between the shoreline and depths in excess of 100m.
+In 2012 when landings per unit effort (LPUE (kg per creel)) was found at its lowest level in the 15 year time series, management measures were introduced including a total creel limit and no new licences introduced.
 LPUE has since increased dramatically and these management measures are still in place.
-LPUE has increased over the last few years, as have landings and effort.
 Landings were the largest to date in 2014.
 Velvet swimming crab (Necora puber) Velvet crabs are normally found at shallow depths (less than 35m), close to shore on rocky tidal substrate.
 Since 2007 there has been a decline in LPUE (kg per creel), although since 2013 LPUE has stabilised.
 Green crab (Carcinus maenas) Green crabs live in a range of habitats from shallow waters to approximately 60m in depth.
 LPUE (kg per creel) has generally been stable since 2003.
 Landings started to increase in 2008 but has decreased during 2013 and 2014.
 This reflects the effort, which was stable since 2008 and then decreased in 2013 and 2014.
 Lobster (Homarus gammarus) Lobster are generally found off of rocky coastlines.
 Although most are found in depths less than 30m they can be found at depths up to 150m.
 LPUE (kg per creel) has been increasing to its highest level in 15 years of data collection.
 Common whelk or buckie (Buccinum undatum) Buckies can be found from the shoreline down to depths of 1200m.
 The LPUE (kg per creel) is currently below the long term average, and is considered vulnerable to overfishing.
-King scallop (Pecten maxumus) King scallops are found on mixed sediments consisting of mud- dy sand, sandy gravel or gravel from extreme low water to 100m+.
-Population analysis (Virtual Population Analysis) of scallops within the SSMO area indicated that the population increased dramatically (likely due to a strong recruitment event) from around 2005 and was stable till 2012 when the population began to decline again as recruits from 2005 left the population.
+King scallop (Pecten maxumus) King scallops are found on mixed sediments consisting of muddy sand, sandy gravel or gravel from extreme low water to 100m+.
+Population analysis (Virtual Population Analysis) of scallops within the SSMO area indicated that the population increased dramatical- ly (likely due to a strong recruitment event) from around 2005 and was stable till 2012 when the population began to decline again as recruits from 2005 left the population.
 The population now appears to be at around the long term average.
 Fishing mortality estimates for 4 to 6 year old scallops have fluctuated over the 14 year period of analysis but mortality estimates are also at the long term average.